-- 1. Under Manage Clusters, click Create.

-- 2. In the Cluster Name, enter zenoss.

-- 3. Enter the Node Names (public hostname), their Ricci Ports, public IP addresses, Users and passwords.

-- 4. Ensure that the node name is a resolvable hostname and resolves to its public IP address.

-- 5. Leave Other Fields as default.

-- 6. Click Create.

-- 7. If you need to modify a node attribute, click the Nodes tab.
+- 1. Select Manage Clusters, then click Create. - 2.
+In the Cluster Name, enter collector. - 3.
+Enter the Node Names (public hostname), their Ricci Ports, public IP addresses, Users and passwords. - 4.
+Ensure that the node name is a resolvable hostname and resolves to its public IP address. - 5.
+Leave Other Fields as default. - 6.
+Click Create Cluster. - 7.
+If you need to modify a node attribute, click the Nodes tab.